MatteoJoliveau/stories/content/series/saltborne/_index.md

 ---
 title: Saltborne
 description: A solo RPG series on the western seas of Iurevar
+authors: [matteojoliveau]
 tags: [ironsworn, rpg, iurevar]
 status: ongoing
 footer: |
+    This work is based on the [Iurevar world](https://iurevar.world/), an Intellectual Property and Copyright of Matteo Joliveau, and licensed for use under the [Creative Commons Attribution-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-sa/4.0/) license.

     This work is based on [Ironsworn](https://www.ironswornrpg.com), created by Shawn Tomkin, and licensed for our use under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

     Dice and rolls SVGs courtesy of [Ted Tschopp](https://github.com/TedTschopp/Ironsworn-SRD)